Mbwana Samatta: Genk

 On 23 August 2018, Samatta scored a hat-trick against Brøndby IF in the Europa League for a 5–2 win.

 During the 2018–19 season, he led the Belgian First Division A in scoring with 20 goals, as Genk finished the season as league winners.
 In May 2019 he was awarded with the Ebony Shoe award for his exploits during the campaign.

 Aston Villa

 On 20 January 2020, Samatta signed a four-and-a-half-year contract with Premier League club Aston Villa.
-In doing so, he became the first Tanzanian to sign for a Premier League club, and is the 117th different nationality to play in the competition.
+In doing so, he became the first Tanzanian to sign for a Premier League club.
 The transfer fee paid to Genk was reported as £8.5 million.
 Samatta made his debut for the club 8 days later in Villa's 2–1 EFL Cup semi-final second-leg win over Leicester City, a result which sealed the club's place in the final of the competition.

 On 1 February 2020, Samatta scored on his league debut for Aston Villa, in a 2–1 defeat to Bournemouth.
 This made him the first player from Tanzania to play, and subsequently score in the Premier League.
+On 1 March 2020, Samatta scored his only other goal for the club in the EFL Cup final against Manchester City, but went on to lose the game 2-1.